gajanan43/Basic_DO/Shell_Script.md

     ```./file_name or sh file_name```

 ## 19) How to grant permissions in linux?
 - using chmod command you can change permissions access mode
+- ch  ->change
+- mod ->mode

  ```chmod 777 file_name```
  -  this each 7 is stands for :